brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ---
 layout: article.njk
-meta_title: "Class Playstyles in DnD 5e"
+meta_title: "Class Guide and Playstyles in DnD 5e"
 meta_description: "A basic overview of each DnD class, what makes it shine, and how it contributes to the party, with pop culture examples."
 author: "Brandon Gregory"
 section_name: character-creation